briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 ![**Effect of Subpopulation Dilution**](../figures/FigureS2-small.png)

+TODO: re-do with new data
+TODO: maybe mention in text, but say that hankshaw effect doesn't change (show new data)

 > Could 'adaptation to external environment' be rolled in to baseline fitness?
 It seems that 0 alleles (except at the cooperation locus, of course) are always selected against and should drop out of the population quite quickly.
 What would change if the third term in equation (2) were omitted?